emilia276223/to_Bach_or_not_to_Bach/README.md

-# to_Bach_or_not_to_Bach
+# To Bach or not to Bach
 Classification of music pieces based on the MIDI files

 ## Data

-We found 2 datasets containing MIDI files divided by composers.
-We decided to use the MIDI files from both datasets, but for the chosen composers:
+We found a few datasets containing MIDI files divided by composers.
+We decided to use the MIDI files for the chosen composers:
 * Bach
 * Brahms
-* Haendel
+* Händel
 * Schubert
 * Vivaldi
 * Beethoven